stefan-hesse/test-repository/guide-source/GUIDE_README.md

-    Avatour User and Best Practices Guide - DE.md     ← German — auto-generated, do not edit Avatour User and Best Practices Guide - PT.md     ← Portuguese (Brazil) — auto-generated, do not edit Avatour User and Best Practices Guide - TH.md     ← Thai — auto-generated, do not edit Avatour User and Best Practices Guide - EN-prev.md ← Auto-generated snapshot for change detection — do not edit GUIDE_README.md                 ← This document
+    Avatour User and Best Practices Guide - DE.md     ← German — auto-generated, do not edit Avatour User and Best Practices Guide - PT.md     ← Portuguese (Brazil) — auto-generated, do not edit Avatour User and Best Practices Guide - TH.md     ← Thai — auto-generated, do not edit Avatour User and Best Practices Guide - VI.md     ← Vietnamese — auto-generated, do not edit Avatour User and Best Practices Guide - ZH.md     ← Chinese (Simplified) — auto-generated, do not edit Avatour User and Best Practices Guide - EN-prev.md ← Auto-generated snapshot for change detection — do not edit GUIDE_README.md                 ← This document
     build.py                        ← Build script — do not edit unless needed